ajaywhite/Machine-Learning-Projects/Association Mining Projects/Market Basket Analysis project/readme.md

 ## **Dependencies** ##
 The following Python libraries are required for this project:

--pandas: Data manipulation and analysis
+- pandas: Data manipulation and analysis
--mlxtend: Association rule mining (apriori algorithm and rule generation)
+- mlxtend: Association rule mining (apriori algorithm and rule generation)
--matplotlib: Visualization of results
+- matplotlib: Visualization of results
--seaborn: Enhanced data visualization
+- seaborn: Enhanced data visualization
--numpy: Numerical computations
+- numpy: Numerical computations

 ## **License** ##
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## **Contact** ##
 For any questions or feedback, feel free to reach out:

-GitHub: ajaywhite
+- GitHub: ajaywhite
-Email: ajay09official@gmail.com
+- Email: ajay09official@gmail.com